mitogen-hq/mitogen/docs/howitworks.rst

     million parent contexts to be created and destroyed before the associated Router must be recreated.

+.. _IS_DEAD:
+.. currentmodule:: mitogen.core
+.. data:: IS_DEAD

+    Special value used to signal disconnection or the inability to route a message, when it appears in the `reply_to` field.
+Usually causes :class:`mitogen.core.ChannelError` to be raised when it is received.

+    It indicates the sender did not know how to process the message, or wishes no further messages to be delivered to it.
+It is used when:

+    * a remote receiver is disconnected or explicitly closed.
+    * a related message could not be delivered due to no route existing for it.
+    * a router is being torn down, as a sentinel value to notify :py:meth:`mitogen.core.Router.add_handler` callbacks to clean up.

 Children listen on the following handles: